How to watch Bundesliga on TV and live stream in the UK

 Bundesliga games are shown live on BT Sport throughout the season.

-For the full schedule of games, check out their official website and apply the filter for Bundesliga matches in the competitions tab.
+For the full schedule of games, check out our full list of the next round of Bundesliga fixtures.

 Live stream Bundesliga online in the UK